Chavalit Yongchaiyudh: Later life

 Chavalit then once again became Leader of the Opposition in the House of Representatives.
 The New Aspiration Party quickly lost popularity, as well as the support of the Charoen Pokphand Group, which began supporting Thaksin Shinawatra and his new Thai Rak Thai Party (TRT).
 After New Aspiration's electoral defeat in 2001, Chavalit abandoned it and switched over to the TRT, taking most party members and lawmakers with him.
 Subsequently, Chavalit served as Deputy Prime Minister responsible for internal security under Thaksin's premiership from 2001 to 2005 and as Minister of Defence from 2001 to 2002.

 After holding the position of deputy prime minister in Somchai Wongsawat's cabinet, on 7 October 2008, he resigned, admitting partial responsibility for violence because of police use of tear gas at a Parliament blockade, injuring 116 protesters.
 His resignation letter stated: "Since this action did not achieve what I planned, I want to show my responsibility for this operation."

-On 2 October 2009, Chavalit joined the Pheu Thai Party, which is composed of loyalists to Thaksin Shinawatra.
-He insists that he will be a regular member until the party's executives consider a future role for him.
+On 2 October 2009, Chavalit joined the Pheu Thai Party, which was composed of loyalists to Thaksin Shinawatra.
+He insisted that he would be a regular member until the party's executives considered a future role for him.
 Currently, he is active as a president for a South Thailand insurgency scheme, "Komuniti Pulang Kampong."

-Chavalit Yongchaiyudh is the Honorary Co-President of The International Academy of Social Sciences (Albany, USA) together with H.E.
+Chavalit Yongchaiyudh is the Honorary Co-president of The International Academy of Social Sciences (Albany, USA) together with H.E.
 Alfredo Palacio, 44th President of the Republic of Ecuador.

 On 16 May 2022, Yongchaiyudh announced he was planning to form a new political party called Siam Civilized Party, although he will not be the leader of such a party.

+On 6 October 2025, Yongchaiyudh was reported to have been in declining health.
+He was revealed to be bedridden and unable to speak, having also undergone a tracheotomy.